chandradippatil/chandradippatil/README.md

 ### 📊 Featured Projects

-#### 📌 Insurance Analytics Dashboard *(Power BI)*
+#### 📌 Insurance Analytics Dashboard *(Excel & Power BI)*
+-  Compiled data from the client in raw Excel format or from SharePoint; increased analysis by 50% using pivot table & VLOOKUP.
-- Interactive report to monitor policy-wise revenue & agent performance across regions
+- Interactive report to monitor policy-wise revenue & agent performance across regions.
 -  Designed Power BI dashboard on insurance data visualizing KPIs like cross-sell, new business, and renewal; resulted in a 25% improvement in collection rates and reduced data retrieval time by 50%, improving stakeholder decision-making.
 - [Insurance Analytics Dashboard.png](https://github.com/chandradippatil/chandradippatil/blob/main/Insurance%20Analysis%20Dashboard.png)